Exchequer: Exchequer in Scotland

+Royal Arms on the old Exchequer building in Parliament Square, Edinburgh.

 The Scottish Exchequer dates to around 1200, with a similar role in auditing and royal revenues as in England.
+Receipt and issue of the revenue took place there and the Court of Exchequer controlled the accounts in the name of the Treasurer and Great Chamberlain.

 The Scottish Exchequer was slower to develop a separate judicial role; and it was not until 1584 that it became a court of law, separate from the king's council.
 Even then, the judicial and the administrative roles were never completely separated as with the English Exchequer.